US presses Russia over troop buildup along Ukraine border

 WASHINGTON (AP) — The Biden administration is stepping up pressure on Russia over a buildup of troops along its frontier with Ukraine.

-As Secretary of State Antony Blinken prepared to meet his Ukrainian counterpart in Washington on Wednesday, the top U.S. diplomat for Europe said the administration is watching the border situation closely and would regard any escalation with deep concern.
+Secretary of State Antony Blinken told his Ukrainian counterpart Dmytro Kuleba in Washington on Wednesday that the U.S. commitment to Ukraine’s security and territorial integrity is “ironclad” and will not change.
+He said any Russian escalation along the border would be viewed with “grave concern.”

+“We’re concerned by reports of unusual Russian military activity near Ukraine,” Blinken said at the conclusion of a U.S.-Ukraine strategic dialogue meeting.
+“Any escalatory or aggressive actions would be of grave concern to the United States.”

+Blinken said the U.S. did not know Russia’s intentions but said Moscow’s “playbook” has been in the past to invent provocations along its border to justify military intervention.
+“We don’t have clarity into Moscow’s intentions, but we do know its playbook,” he said.
+“If there are any provocations that we’re seeing, they’re coming from Russia.”

 Donfried was part of a U.S. delegation led by CIA Director William Burns that visited Moscow last week and delivered that message personally to Kremlin officials.
 After leaving Moscow, Donfried traveled to Kyiv to brief Ukrainian officials on the meetings.